AllstaRawR/FILFY/README.md

   * Solution: Go back to [Steps 6-8](#filfy-installation-guide).
 Did you properly wait for this?
 * Lots of plugins are disabled.
 What the heck?
   * You can restore the load order from the backup.
 You click the yellow arrow next to the active plugin counter and then restore from a recent backup stored with the Wabbajack.
-* Report additional errors in the Discord or Nexus Bug Tracker and I'll post them here!

 ---